 What is so special about City Garden School?

-The essence of Waldorf Education is founded on the understanding that every child goes through three distinct phases of development:
+The essence of our approach is founded on the understanding that every child goes through three distinct phases of development:

 - Infancy and Early Childhood (0-7)